Perspective | Beijing Olympics open with a glossy coat that can’t cover what’s underneath

 At its best, however, the passion of sport is funneled into an appropriate reflection of society.
 Watching provides a prism to view people and possibility, a stage to understand the constant need to strive for better.
 Listening to its participants talk about real life often reveals invaluable insight about a better way to coexist.

-If these Olympics play out as planned, with 3,000 athletes scared silent and the IOC acting as if it bestowed a blessing upon the world, we will exit tranquilized, rather than inspired, by the experience.
-Maybe that would be acceptable if Bach trumpeted the Games solely for its volume of athletic brilliance.
+If these Olympics play out as planned, with nearly 3,000 athletes scared silent and the IOC acting as if it bestowed a blessing upon the world, we will exit tranquilized, rather than inspired, by the experience.
+Maybe that would be acceptable if Bach trumpeted the Games solely for their volume of athletic brilliance.
 But he can’t laud the Olympics as having transcendent geopolitical meaning without leaving room for the Olympians to breathe as influencers.

 Despite the circumstances, the athletes will compete.
 And captivate.
 And make the leaders of the Olympic machine believe they have justification for their boldest claims.